HoBaaMa/HoBaaMa/README.md

 - 🔭 I’m currently working on web and mobile app development using C# and ASP.NET Core 8 frameworks.
 - 🌱 I’m currently learning more about ASP.NET Core 8, C#, and WPF applications.
-- 👯 I’m looking to collaborate on open-source projects related to web, mobile, and WPF app development.
+- 👯 I’m looking to collaborate on open-source projects related to web and WPF app development.
 - 🤔 I’m looking for help with enhancing my problem-solving skills and learning best practices in software development.
-- 💬 Ask me about web development, mobile app development, and C# programming.
+- 💬 Ask me about web development, mobile app development, and C# or C++ programming.
 - 😄 Pronouns: He/Him.

 ## Connect with me: